The highest mountain in the world. Yes, we attended geography classes diligently.

 From the visitor center, there is a 5-mile stretch of gravel road, but it is wide enough and well marked, and then you drive up to the top again on good quality asphalt.

-On the top of the mountain, apart from the breathtaking views, you will only find a lot of observatories and public toilets.
-Unfortunately, there is no sign with the altitude to take cool photos at the top.
+At the top of the mountain, besides the breathtaking views, you will find only a lot of observatories and public toilets.
+Unfortunately, there is no sign with the altitude at which you can take cool photos.

 On foot